Receive Voice Input to a Gadget Skill

 false.
 This preserves the current session and opens the microphone at the end of the response, so that it is ready for the user to speak another intent.
 Note that if the user doesn't respond, Alexa will issue a reprompt (if you provided one) but if the user still doesn't respond, the session will close.

-It is common for Echo Button skills to reach a point at which they need to keep the session open, but do not want the microphone to open and attempt to recognize speech.
-For example, a skill might give the user time to solve a puzzle by pressing Echo Buttons.
+It is common for gadget skills to reach a point at which they need to keep the session open, but do not want the microphone to open and attempt to recognize speech.
+For example, a skill might give the user time to solve a puzzle by pressing lighted buttons on a gadget.

-If your skill expects button presses but does not specifically expect voice input, your skill should do the following, for the best user experience:
+If your skill expects gadget input but does not specifically expect voice input, your skill should do the following, for the best user experience:

 - Include text-to-speech (TTS) that lets the user know what to do.